Delaware Certificate of Dissolution: Everything You Need to Know

 Tying Up Loose Ends Through the Process Called “Winding Up”

 Your company will go on to handle its responsibilities after dissolution in a process called “winding up.”
 This means it exists just to handle these last loose threads, and you will likely need to name some kind of agent or officer to handle these engagements.
-These issues may pertain to lawsuits (either prosecution or defense), any legal issues that are civil, administratively based, or criminal, getting rid of giving away any property owned by the corporation, dissolving issues of liability, and dispersing assets to the various stockholders.
+These issues may pertain to lawsuits (either prosecution or defense), any civil legal issues, administratively based, or criminal, getting rid of any property owned by the corporation, dissolving issues of liability, and dispersing assets to the various stockholders.

 Submitting a Notice to Any of Your Company’s Claimants